 4. In speaking to the other party, use only the most courteous words and phrases and only the most pleasing and inflective voice

 You must realize that these are almost the sole representatives of your personality by phone.
 You may not understand how important that is.
-However, if you make a note of this lecture and have it by your telephone and you start practicing that, in about three months time you are going to begin to get results.
+However, if you make a note of this lecture and have it handy by your telephone and you start practicing that, in about three months time you are going to begin to get results.

 5. Study the best words, phrases and descriptions, relevant to your business